mammuth/ha-fritzbox-tools/README.md

 ![port_forwardings](https://user-images.githubusercontent.com/3121306/72677989-264e4c80-3aa2-11ea-9d56-7be3d025897b.png)

-### Device profiles**
+### Access profiles**

-You can switch the online time of device profiles ("Zugangsprofile") within Home Assistant.
+You can switch the online time of access profiles ("Zugangsprofile") within Home Assistant.

 Requirements:
 - In the FRITZ!Box: Create profiles and assign devices to those profiles.
 - Add the (FRITZ!Box) names of the profiles you want to control to `profile_list`.

-The device profiles will be exposed as switches in your HA installation (search for `fritzbox_profile` in your entity page to find the IDs).
+The access profiles will be exposed as switches in your HA installation (search for `fritzbox_profile` in your entity page to find the IDs).

 If the switch is toggled on, the devices assigned to the specific profile have internet access.
 If the switch is toggled off, the devices can not access the internet.